nuxtify-dev/pages/README.md

 Nuxtify comes pre-configured with sensible defaults.
 Both for how the module functions and for the corresponding Nuxt [directory](https://nuxt.com/docs/guide/directory-structure).

-If you need to override a [component](https://nuxt.com/docs/guide/directory-structure/components), [page](https://nuxt.com/docs/guide/directory-structure/pages), or [layout](https://nuxt.com/docs/guide/directory-structure/layouts), create the a file of the same name in your project (in the appropriate directory).
+If you need to override a [component](https://nuxt.com/docs/guide/directory-structure/components), [page](https://nuxt.com/docs/guide/directory-structure/pages), or [layout](https://nuxt.com/docs/guide/directory-structure/layouts), create the a file with the same name in your project (in the appropriate directory).

-If you need to override a [composable](https://nuxt.com/docs/guide/directory-structure/composables) or [utils](https://nuxt.com/docs/guide/directory-structure/utils) utility function, create a function of the same name in your project (in the appropriate directory).
+If you need to override a [composable](https://nuxt.com/docs/guide/directory-structure/composables) or [utils](https://nuxt.com/docs/guide/directory-structure/utils) utility function, create a function with the same name in your project (in the appropriate directory).

 ## <a name="updates">✅ Updates</a>

 [✨ Release Notes](/CHANGELOG.md)

 It's easy to stay up to date with the latest version of Nuxtify.
-Just update to the latest package from your favorite package manager.
+Just update to the latest package using your favorite package manager.

 **Minor and patch versions**
 ```bash